We are hearing a lot about macular degeneration as our generations live longer and our diagnostic abilities improve.

 "ARMD,” or age related macular degeneration,” is a deterioration of part of the retina called the “macula.”
 The retina is neuro-tissue at the back of the eye where light is focused and then transmitted as an image to the brain.
 The macula is a very small area but accounts for all of our central vision.
 If the macula degenerates very far, it starts to look like a black or gray spot in the middle of your vision.
 It seems as though if you could just remove that black spot, all would be well, but the problem is that the spot is there to stay.

 The name of “macular degeneration” is slowly changing.
 It has been previously thought only the elderly had to worry about it, hence the “age-related” ARMD name.
 Current thinking suggests the degeneration starts several decades before symptoms present themselves.
-Current estimates are 30 million people world-wide have macular degeneration and this number may double or triple in the next 20 years.
+Current estimates are 30 million people world-wide have macular degeneration and this number may double or triple in the next 20 years and that number is climbing.

 So, what causes it?